 ArcelorMittal.
-The full text of the Company's Articles of Association is also available on www.arcelormittal.com under "Investors-Corporate Governance-Current-Articles of Association" and as filed under Exhibit 1.1 to this annual report on Form 20-F.
+The full text of the Company's Articles of Association is also available on www.arcelormittal.com under "Investors-Corporate Governance-Current-Articles of Association".

 Corporate purpose

 Article 3 of the Articles of Association provides that the corporate purpose of ArcelorMittal is the manufacture, processing and marketing of steel, steel products and all other metallurgical products, as well as all products and materials used in their manufacture, their processing and their marketing, and all industrial and commercial activities connected directly or indirectly with those objects, including mining and research activities and the creation, acquisition, holding, exploitation and sale of patents, licenses, know-how and, more generally, intellectual and industrial property rights.